What’s the Cost of a Main Sewer Line Cleaning in Phoenix?

 In this article, we’ll cover:

-Factors that affect the cost of a main sewer line cleaning
+- Factors that affect the cost of a main sewer line cleaning

-Situations where you may need to replace your sewer lines altogether
+- Knowing when you may need to replace your sewer lines altogether

 Read on for more details that will help you budget for this plumbing service.

-- Sewage leaking from your home’s cleanout.
+- Sewage is leaking from your home’s cleanout.
 Your cleanout is a pipe that plumbers use to access your main sewer line.
 This is usually located outside.

-The location of the clog
+- The location of the clog

-The severity of the clog
+- The severity of the clog

-Whether a video camera inspection is needed
+- The need for a video camera inspection

-Let’s take a closer look at those 4 factors…
+Let’s take a closer look at those four factors.

-Factor #1: The location of the clog
+Factor #1: Location of the Clog

 How does this affect price?
 The harder it is to access the clog, the more it will cost to clean your main sewer line.

 If the clog in your main sewer line is far from your home’s “cleanout” (the access point to your main sewer line), reaching it will take more time and materials, which raises the price of the job.

-Sometimes, plumbers may even have to access the clog via a “drain vent” on the roof.
+Sometimes plumbers may even have to access the clog via a “drain vent” on the roof.

-Factor #2: Severity of the clog
+Factor #2: Severity of the Clog

 How does this affect price?
 More severe clogs require more expensive tools (and more labor), which raises the overall cost of the job.

-Single item (i.e. children’s toy)
+- A single item (i.e. children’s toy)

-Thick paper products
+- Thick paper products